Stay Current - Pick the Best Surge Protector for Your PC

 The final consideration when buying surge protection is the price and value for money that you are getting.
 Surge protectors are fairly cheap for the most part, starting at around ten bucks and going up exponentially.
 More advanced models with higher-quality MOVs and advanced features are obviously going to cost much more, though.

 There are even models out there for professional audio equipment that have effectively unlimited lifetimes, but be prepared to pay much higher premiums for those.
 The best surge protection for your PC will obviously depend on the kind of rig you have, but be aware that even the most expensive models tend to be much cheaper than even the cheapest high-end gaming components that they are there to protect.
-Controllers, speakers, and high-end GPUs may be fun, but they can quickly become paperweights without adequate protection.
+Gaming controllers and high-end GPUs like the RTX 2080 may be essential gamer tools, but they can quickly become paperweights without adequate protection.

 Frequently Asked Questions

 Power surges are sudden voltage spikes.
 They can occur due to electrical storms, power grid malfunctions, and, yes, even power outages.
-They are, however, typically short-lasting, while outages mean a complete loss of power over a potentially long period of time, hence why you need to invest in the best PC surge protector.
+They are, however, typically short-lasting, while outages mean a complete loss of power over a potentially long period of time, hence the need to invest in the best PC surge protector you can afford.

 Yes.
 While power spikes are a rare occurrence on most electrical networks these days, a good UPS or surge protector will protect your sensitive electronics should one happen by grounding excess voltage and/or killing power to your devices completely, so they do not get overloaded.

 Yes, in fact, it’s one of the highest-rated manufacturers.
 If you’re looking for the best power strip for your PC with surge protection, you can’t go wrong with brands like APC, Tripp Lite, or Belkin.
-We have two APC models reviewed on our list, so make sure to check them out here and here.
+We have two APC models reviewed on our list, so make sure to check those reviews out.

 At least 1,000.
 While a random budget surge protector from Walmart will do the job for less demanding hardware, it won’t help protect precious PC components.
-Models upwards of 700 joules are fine for the likes of mobile phones and tablets, but the best surge protector for PC is going to have to be much stronger.
-Thus, top models have over 2,000 joules of protection and truly powerful ones, even over 4,000.
-The higher the rating, the more powerful surges they will be able to deal with, and the longer the surge protection will last.
-The price ramps up too, of course, but it’s a small price to pay for peace of mind.
+Models upwards of 700 joules are fine for the likes of mobile phones and tablets, but the best surge protector for a gaming computer will have to be much stronger.

 If you’re willing to spend a little more than planned, you should definitely consider investing in a good UPS rather than a surge protector.
-UPS devices provide additional protection all while painting power for your work or gaming session.
-In essence, a UPS is a bulky battery that contains a surge protector by default.
+UPS devices provide additional protection, all while painting power for your work or gaming session.
+A UPS is a bit like a bulky battery backup system with a surge protector by default.